The Story so far..

 Starting his drainage career working in Picton and Blenheim on council owned infrastructure and Subdivision construction

 Aubrey has extensive knowledge in Project Management and Supervision of Drainage crews.
 He has held roles as Supervisor on many projects including the Pegasus Subdivision, Ashburton Business Park, Spring Creek Pressure Sewer Upgrade, Greymouth Sewer and Stormwater Separation Project and lead a crew on the Scirt Rebuild of Earthquake damaged horizontal infrastructure in Christchurch.

-Leigh is a Registered Drainlayer with 10 years of drainage experience and started his drainage career working under the supervision of Aubrey, in the Scirt Christchurch Horizontal Infrastructure rebuild.
+Leigh is a Certifying Drainlayer with 15 years of drainage experience and started his drainage career working under the supervision of Aubrey, in the Scirt Christchurch Horizontal Infrastructure rebuild.
 This lead onto the Greymouth Sewer and Stormwater Separation project.

 Whilst working in Greymouth and away from their families most weeks.
 Aubrey and Leigh decided to go out on their own.